emirpasic/qam/README.md

 - [x] EJS for templates (popular and advanced)
 - [x] LESS for CSS (less is more)
 - [x] Partial templates with EJS (simple and no magic from using other libraries)
+- [ ] Error handling (40x, 50x)
-- [x] Javascript compilation and injection
+- [ ] Javascript compilation and injection
+- [x] Watchers for automatic frontend Javascript builds in development
+- [x] Watchers for automatic LESS compilations in development
+- [x] Watchers for automatic server restarts in development with nodemon
 - [ ] Caching (Nginx reverse proxy cache, S3, Memcached or files)
-- [ ] Automatic Javascript builds in development
-- [x] Automatic CSS builds in development
-- [ ] Automatic server restarts in development
 - [ ] ESLint (linting for better code readability)
-- [ ] Error handling (40x, 50x)